sapegin/blog.sapegin.me/content/en/all/react-testing-2-jest-and-enzyme.md

 Wrap “units” of interaction, like rendering, user events, or data fetching, with the [act()](https://reactjs.org/docs/test-utils.html#act) method from React Test Utilities to make your tests better resemble how your users will interact with your app.

-Enzymes calls the `act()` method for you in some of its methods, like `simulate()`, but in some cases you need to use it manually in your tests.
+Enzyme calls the `act()` method for you in some of its methods, like `simulate()`, but in some cases you need to use it manually in your tests.

 [Testing recipes page](https://reactjs.org/docs/testing-recipes.html) has a better explanation of the `act()` method and more examples of its usage.